It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 Heads up!

-A new generation of crypto drainers has stormed the crypto-verse, wiping off wallets left, right, and center.
+A new generation of crypto drainers has stormed the crypto-verse, wiping off left, right, and center wallets.

-As of press time, we have up to $60 million being stolen by these crypto drainers from various crypto wallets.
+As of press time, up to $60 million is being stolen by these crypto drainers from various crypto wallets.

 But hold up: what are crypto drainers to start with?
 And how can one protect oneself from being scammed by these?